SolraBizna/bad-apsqrt/README.md

 # Algorithm

 This crate implements a very unsophisticated, but simple to understand, algorithm.
 It uses a sort of binary search to *very slowly* refine an initial, terrible estimate of the square root, using only integer addition/subtraction and floating point multiplication.
 I implemented this algorithm because Newton-Raphson went over my head.
-If you don't like my algorithm, or find one ULP of error to be unacceptable, I would seriously love it if you would [get in contact with me](mailto:solra@bizna.name) and help me understand a better algorithm (like Newton-Raphson).
+If you don't like my algorithm, I would seriously love it if you would [get in contact with me](mailto:solra@bizna.name) and help me understand a better algorithm (like Newton-Raphson).

 # Accuracy

-If there is an exact solution, Bad APSqRt always finds it.
-75% of inexact solutions will be correctly rounded, 25% will be off by a single ULP—the least significant bit will be wrong but all other bits will be right.
-(If I made full use of the AP part of the APFloat library, I could reduce the error to zero—but math is hard and I am dumb.)
-All NaNs it produces are "canon NaNs" according to the RISC-V standard.
+If there is an exact solution, either form of Bad APSqRt always finds it.
+For `bad_sqrt_slow`, 75% of inexact solutions will be correctly rounded, 25% will be off by a single ULP—the least significant bit will be wrong but all other bits will be right.
+For `bad_sqrt_slower`, it will usually take twice as many iterations, but the answer will be 100% correct. (`bad_sqrt_slower` is, unfortunately, due to limitations of rustc\_apfloat, only available for 32- and 64-bit floats.)

+All NaNs produced by Bad APSqRt are "canon NaNs" according to the RISC-V standard.

+# How to use

+Don't!
+This algorithm is bad.
+If you're already deep enough in the rustc\_apfloat rabbit hole to need this crate, its rustdoc should be easy to understand.
+If you're not, then you'll be saving yourself a lot of headache by finding another solution to your problem.

 # Legalese